drand/website/docs/docs/specification.md

 ## Drand node

 Generating public randomness is the primary functionality of drand.
-Public randomness is generated collectively by drand nodes and publicly available.
+Public randomness is generated collectively by drand nodes and is made publicly available.
-Each node can run multiple networks at the same time, simultaneously and independently, with its own set of parameters.
-They all will send messages to the same address and, the node will dispatch the request to the correct network (running internally) using an ID, known beacon id.
+Each node can run multiple processes (i.e., participate in multiple networks) at the same time, each of which is independent of each other, with its own set of parameters.
+All processes use the same node address to send messages to and the node will identify and dispatch the request to the correct process/network (running internally) using an ID, known as the `Beacon ID`.

-The following diagram can explain more visually what it was written before.
+The following diagram explains visually the above operation.

 ![multi-network-drand-nodes-full.png](images/drand_multinetwork_1.png)

-Each drand process is running 4 networks.
-Each internal process on each node is communicating with the rest of nodes' internal processes in order to achieve their goal: public randomness generation.
+In the above figure, each drand node is running 4 processes, i.e., participates in 4 different randomness generation networks.
+Each one of a node's processes communicates with the corresponding process running in the rest of the nodes, i.e., the process "Network A" in Node 1 communicates with the process "Network A" in nodes 2, 3 and 4, in order to achieve their common goal: generate public randomness.
-It is worth mentioning the fact nodes can be part of one network and miss other one.
+It is worth highlighting that not all nodes need to participate in all networks, i.e., run all existing processes.
 The following diagram shows this scenario.

 ![multi-network-drand-nodes-partial.png](images/drand_multinetwork_2.png)

-Messages will be delivered to the correct internal process using beacon id existing inside the request
+Messages are delivered to the correct internal process by a module that checks the `Beacon ID` inside the request and redirecting the message accordingly.

 ![beacon-id-dispatching.png](images/beacon_id_dispatching.png)

 ## Drand versioning
-Each request sent by a drand node will contain the actual version on inside.
+Each request sent by a drand node will contain the actual drand protocol version that the node is using.
 Drand uses [semantic versionin](https://semver.org) as versioning protocol.
 This has a clear purpose.
 Only nodes with same MAJOR version will be allowed to communicate with each other.
-For backward-compatibility reasons, the fallback value will be `0.0.0`, and nodes with this version will be always allowed to communicate with other nodes.
+For backward-compatibility reasons, the fallback value will be `0.0.0`, and nodes with this version will always be allowed to communicate with other nodes.
 The protobuf definition for this field is:

 ```go